bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 transaction size.
-The discussion also led to an [imbued TRUC][news286 imtruc] proposal that would automatically apply TRUC rules to transactions that looked like LN's existing use of CPFP carve-out, providing the benefits of TRUC without LN software needing to upgrade.
+The discussion also led to an [imbued TRUC][news286 imtruc] proposal that would automatically apply TRUC rules to transactions that looked like LN's existing use of CPFP carve-out, providing the benefits of TRUC without LN software needing to be upgraded.

 January came to an end with a [proposal][news287 sibrbf] by Gloria Zhao for [sibling replace by fee][topic kindred rbf].
 The normal [RBF][topic